DevExpress-Examples/xaf-how-to-use-tree-list-editors-to-display-list-views/Readme.md

 ## Important Notes

-Pay attention to the following KB article: [Layout - There are circumstances that cause the "Error creating window handle" error to occur when you alter the MasterDeailMode option](https://supportcenter.devexpress.com/ticket/details/b181657/layout-troubleshooting-the-error-creating-window-handle-or-infinite-recursion-detected).
+1. Pay attention to the following KB article: [Layout - There are circumstances that cause the "Error creating window handle" error to occur when you alter the MasterDeailMode option](https://supportcenter.devexpress.com/ticket/details/b181657/layout-troubleshooting-the-error-creating-window-handle-or-infinite-recursion-detected).
+2. The `CategorizedListEditor` is only supported in WinForms at the moment, this is still not yet supported in Blazor.

 ## Files to Review